 Each year in March, hundreds of Lake County households receive letters asking residents to update their registration information regarding special needs shelters.

-The Lake County Emergency Management Division undertakes the annual update of the special needs database because it is important to identify which residents will need assistance when evacuating for a disaster.
+The Lake County Office of Emergency Management undertakes the annual update of the special needs database because it is important to identify which residents will need assistance when evacuating for a disaster.
 In all, more than 600 residents are registered for the special needs shelter program in Lake County.

 The process of keeping an accurate account of every resident listed in the database is especially important.
 The information is needed in the event it becomes necessary for residents to evacuate their homes, such as due to a hurricane.